emmy-codes/Star-Trek-Museum/README.md

 ### Colour Scheme

-The colour scheme is pre-determined with a variety of colours, I shall try to pick a few main colours from this large list that will be both UX/accessibility friendly but making the page look as Trek as possible.
+The colour scheme is pre-determined with a variety of colours, I shall try to pick a few main colours from this large list that will be both UX/accessibility friendly but keep the page looking as Trek as possible.

 This large colour palette is the LCARS (or Library Computer Access/Retrieval System) is the operating system used on most Trek series so any visitor familiar with the franchise will instantly recognise it.
-The challenge will be to make it as friendly for non Trek visitors/take into account any accessibility needs.
+The challenge will be to make it as friendly for non-Trek visitors/take into account any accessibility needs.

 ![Star Trek LCARS colour palette with 36 colours](https://github.com/emmy-codes/Star-Trek-Museum/assets/70635859/7e55be12-cb5d-401b-af81-684157848bd2)